 Important Note: The terms "Lithofacies" and "Facies" when applying to FLUMY output property are equivalent to "Depositional Element" in the literature.
 Indeed, deposition units generated by FLUMY are created with respect to the geometry of sediment bodies.
-The full detail and complexity of each facies are further represented by the grainsize property also generated by FLUMY.
+The full detail and complexity of each facies are further represented by the grain size property also generated by FLUMY (see §3.8).

-Facies DR WL MP OB LV CS2 ССН CS1 SP PB CL Classes Sh ale Si ilt Sand
+Facies DR WL MP OB LV CS2 ССН CS1 SP PB CL Classes Sh ale S ilt Sand